zaenalium/quick_feature/docs/_build/html/_sources/datasets/index.rst.txt

 ========

-We are starting to build a library of functions that allow you and us to quickly load datasets to demonstrate and test the functionality of fast_feature (and, why not, other Python libraries).
+We are starting to build a library of functions that allow you and us to quickly load datasets to demonstrate and test the functionality of quick_feature (and, why not, other Python libraries).

 At the moment, we support the following functions: